beancount/docs/docs/09_beancount_query_language.md

 Some functions operate on more than a single row.
 These functions aggregate and summarize the multiple values for the data column that they operate on.
 A prototypical usage of such a function is to sum the positions in an inventory:

-    SELECT account, sum(position) WHERE account ~ ‘Income’ GROUP BY account;
+    SELECT account, sum(position) WHERE account ~ 'Income' GROUP BY account;

 If a query target has at least one aggregating function, the query becomes an aggregated query (see relevant section for details).
 Note that you cannot use aggregation functions in the FROM or WHERE clauses.